-Ms S Hunter - Company Secretary BCom, ACA, F Fin (GDipAFin (SecInst)), MAICD (Dip), ACIS (Dip) Appointed - 1 February 2011
+Ms SUSAN HUNTER BCom, ACA, F Fin (GDipAFin (SecInst)), MAICD (Dip), ACIS (Dip) (COMPANY SECRETARY)

-Ms Hunter has over 18 years experience in the corporate finance industry.
+Susan has over 18 years experience in the corporate finance industry and has significant experience acting as Company Secretary of companies listed on the ASX.
 She has held senior management positions in Ernst & Young, PricewaterhouseCoopers, Bankwest and boutique advisory firm Norvest.
 Ms Hunter is founder and Managing Director of consulting firm Hunter Corporate which provides corporate governance advice and company secretarial services to ASX listed companies.

-Ms Hunter holds a Bachelor of Commerce degree from the University of Western Australia majoring in accounting and finance, is a Member of the Australian Institute of Chartered Accountants, a Fellow of the Financial Services Institute of Australasia and a Member of the Australian Institute of Company Directors.
+Susan holds a Bachelor of Commerce degree from the University of Western Australia majoring in accounting and finance, is a Member of the Australian Institute of Chartered Accountants, a Fellow of the Financial Services Institute of Australasia and a Member of the Australian Institute of Company Directors.
 She is also a Member of the Institute of Chartered Secretaries and Administrators and Chartered Secretaries Australia and she is currently Company Secretary for five ASX listed companies.